 Managing Chronic Pain: Medicines

-Medications can help you live better with chronic pain.
-You may use over-the-counter or prescription medications.
+Medicines can help you live better with chronic pain.
+You may use over-the-counter or prescription medicines.
 It can take some time and trial and error to work out the best treatment plan for you.
-Work with your doctor to find the best medications for you, and to use them safely and effectively.
+Work with your health care provider to find the best medicines for you, and to use them safely and effectively.

-Tell your health care professional about all medications you`re taking, including herbs and vitamins.
+Tell your health care provider about all medicines you`re taking, including herbs and vitamins.

-Depending on your situation and the type of pain, you may take medications:
+Depending on your situation and the type of pain, you may take medicines:

 At times when pain is more intense than usual.

-Before activities that tend to trigger pain, such as going shopping or doing physical therapy.
+Before activities that tend to trigger pain, like going shopping or doing physical therapy.

 To decrease sensitivity to pain and help you sleep.

-There are 4 major groupings of medications for the treatment of chronic pain:
+There are 4 major groupings of medicines for the treatment of chronic pain:

 Non-opioids.
-These include the commonly used medicine acetaminophen as well as the non-steroidal anti-inflammatory drugs (NSAIDs) such as aspirin and ibuprofen, naproxen sodium, and ketoprofen.
+These include the commonly used medicine acetaminophen as well as the non-steroidal anti-inflammatory drugs (NSAIDs), like aspirin and ibuprofen, naproxen sodium, and ketoprofen.
 These all help control pain but NSAIDs also help relieve inflammation.
 These drugs are available over-the-counter.
 Some NSAIDS are available by prescription only.

 Acetaminophen can cause liver damage if taken above the recommended dose.
 NSAIDs may cause stomach problems like bleeding ulcers.
 Using them over the long-term can cause heart problems and stroke in a very small number of people.
 None of these drugs is addictive.

 Opioids.
-This includes drugs such as morphine, oxycodone, codeine, fentanyl, and methadone.
+This includes drugs, like morphine, oxycodone, codeine, fentanyl, and methadone.
 Opioids may be used to treat breakthrough pain or severe chronic pain.
 Opioids are available only by prescription.
-These medications may be effective for managing chronic pain.
+These medicines may be effective for managing chronic pain.
 But they are controversial because of their side effects and because they can be addictive.

 Adjuvants.
-This group includes medications that were originally made to treat other conditions but were also found to have pain-relieving properties.
+This group includes medicines that were originally made to treat other conditions, but were also found to relieve pain.
 Examples of adjuvant drugs include antidepressants and anticonvulsants.